TimoSto/ThesorTeX/services/thesisTool/documentation/documentation_en.md

 \citebib{myNewEntry}{p.P.
 203-205}{cf.}
 ```

+---

-title: How can I edit a bibliography entry?
+## How can I edit a bibliography entry?

 Click on the entry you want to edit in the *Project overview*.
 Now you can change the fields and the values under *General* as you wish.
 If you click the ***Save*** button, the entry will be updated in the overview.

 ---

-title: How can I import bibliography entries from Citavi?
+## How can I import bibliography entries from Citavi?

 Go to the ***Project Overview***.
 If you click on ***Upload Citavi export***, you can select a *.bib* file and upload it.
 You can also drag and drop it into the marked area.